-DOLLS AND BONES, solo exhibition by GAYE BLACK.
+DOLLS AND BONES, a solo exhibition by GAYE BLACK

 The Bell-Jars are just one of the devices put to use by Gaye, to capture and present to the public’s and Gary Gilmore’s eyes shreds and bits of her own highly personal past.
 There are the collages, assemblages, broken necklaces, rosaries, Motörhead pins and there’s the fearsome mirror on the wall.
 The dolls from your innocent childhood are put into contrast with the bones that have always been there right beneath the surface.
 True to her punk credentials, Gaye Black has come to break up what’s always to be rearranged.
 Punk has come to HOK and it has come to stay.

-In celebration of Gaye Black’s Dolls and Bones exhibition, HOK publishes a limited edition fanzine that features artwork by Gaye Black and an essay by Leonor Faber-Jonker.
+In celebration of Gaye Black’s Dolls and Bones exhibition, HOK published a limited edition fanzine that features artwork by Gaye Black and an essay by Leonor Faber-Jonker.
 The booklet is Riso printed by Stencilwerck in an edition of 50.
+Available in our webshop.

 Artist website: https://www.gayeblack.co.uk/